-Variability in water quantity and quality means that factors such as long-term fate, persistence, load and concentration, and contextual issues such as sensitivity and connectivity need to be taken into account by management agencies.
-The lack of explicit guidance in the AWQ Guidelines and the dominance of temporary waters in many areas where CSG and LCM operations are undertaken led to concerns as to how to deal with following:
+Variability in water quantity and quality means that factors such as long-term fate, persistence, load and concentration, and contextual issues such as sensitivity and connectivity, need to be taken into account by management agencies.
+The lack of explicit guidance in the Guidelines and the dominance of temporary waters in many areas where CSG and LCM operations are undertaken led to concerns as to how to deal with the following issues:

-- Temporary systems tend to be highly variable in nature with flows or inundation periods that are unpredictable and often short but intense.
-Toxicant concentrations may subsequently be highly variable over the wetting-drying cycle and fixed frequency sampling may miss events. - The toxicant guideline values from the AWQ Guidelines are derived from chronic exposure responses to single toxicants.
-How to deal with pulsed exposures is not well defined but Warne et al. (2015) offers advice on deriving short-term GVs using acute toxicity data that may be applied to temporary waters. - There are logistical difficulties associated with sampling in systems that can flood unpredictably and over enormous scales.
-Remoteness of arid and semi-arid zone systems from major centres has hampered an understanding of these systems, including life cycles, biodiversity, and life histories of resident biota and general ecological processes.
+- Temporary systems tend to be highly variable in nature, with flows or inundation periods that are unpredictable and often short but intense.
+Toxicant concentrations may subsequently be highly variable over the wetting-drying cycle, and fixed frequency sampling may miss events. - The toxicant GVs from the Guidelines are derived from chronic exposure responses to single toxicants.
+How to deal with pulsed exposures is not well defined, but Batley et al. (2014) offer advice on deriving short-term GVs using acute toxicity data that may be applied to temporary waters. - There are logistical difficulties associated with sampling in systems that can flood unpredictably and over enormous scales.
+The remoteness of arid and semi-arid zone systems from major centres has hampered an understanding of these systems, including life cycles, biodiversity, and life histories of resident biota and general ecological processes.

-These features potentially impede successful implementation of the AWQ Guidelines, and some advice is offered below to tackle most of the uncertainties and problems associated with temporary systems.
+These features potentially impede successful implementation of the Guidelines.
+Some advice is offered below on how to tackle most of the uncertainties and problems associated with temporary systems.